Oil & Gas IT Services for Dallas-Based Energy Teams

 Energy IT governance has to account for distributed risk and contractor reality

 Oil and gas organizations often need a stronger baseline for identity, vendor access, backup discipline, and documentation because remote work and third-party involvement expand the attack surface quickly.
-Practical governance is what keeps distributed environments supportable.
+Practical governance is what keeps distributed environments supportable without turning every field issue into a slow committee process.

-ITECS helps teams tighten Microsoft 365, remote access, endpoint visibility, and continuity planning so operations can move faster with less uncertainty.
+ITECS helps teams tighten Microsoft 365, remote access, endpoint visibility, vendor documentation, and continuity planning so office and field teams can move faster with less uncertainty.
 We focus on making the environment easier to secure and easier to explain to leadership.

-That includes the policies, technical controls, and vendor coordination needed to answer harder questions from clients, insurers, and internal stakeholders without improvising every time.
+That includes the policies, technical controls, and vendor coordination needed to answer harder questions from clients, insurers, and internal stakeholders without improvising every time a carrier, software provider, or field team is involved.

 • Identity controls and MFA for staff, vendors, and privileged accounts